 From the consultation feedback the Working Party drafted a short Vision for the village which reads as follows:

-Sutton should be a Parish where its unique character is appreciated and cherished, the quality of the environment is maintained and continues to improve, the opportunities presented to all, young and old, to live and prosper continue to be enhanced and the life lead by its residents remains a healthy and happy one.
+Sutton should be a Parish where its unique character is appreciated and cherished, the quality of the environment is maintained and continues to improve, the opportunities presented to all, young and old, to live and prosper continue to be enhanced, and the life led by its residents remains a healthy and happy one.

 The Working Party were then also able to formulate seven Objectives, including one for each Topic area: